huggingface/transformers/templates/adding_a_new_model/README.md

 One important point though is that the library has the following goals impacting the way models are incorporated:

 - one specific feature of the API is the capability to run the model and tokenizer inline.
 The tokenization code thus often have to be slightly adapted to allow for running in the python interpreter.
 - the package is also designed to be as self-consistent and with a small and reliable set of packages dependencies.
-In consequence, additional dependencies are usually not allowed when adding a model but can be allowed for the inclusion of a new tokenizer (recent examples of dependencies added for tokenizer specificites includes `sentencepiece` and `sacremoses`).
+In consequence, additional dependencies are usually not allowed when adding a model but can be allowed for the inclusion of a new tokenizer (recent examples of dependencies added for tokenizer specificities include `sentencepiece` and `sacremoses`).
 Please make sure to check the existing dependencies when possible before adding a new one.

 For a quick overview of the library organization, please check the [QuickStart section of the documentation](https://huggingface.co/transformers/quickstart.html).